-Ryan Mougenel enters his first season as head coach of the Providence Bruins after spending the previous three seasons as an assistant coach for the team.
+Ryan Mougenel enters his second season as head coach of the Providence Bruins after spending the previous three seasons as an assistant coach for the team.
 Prior to joining the P-Bruins in 2018-19, he spent four seasons as an assistant coach with San Jose’s AHL affiliates.
 He began working under head coach Roy Sommer in 2014 with the Worcester Sharks and kept his role as when the franchise relocated to San Jose as the Barracuda.
 Mougenel’s teams made the playoffs each of those seasons highlighted by a Pacific Division Championship and run to the Conference Finals in 2017.
 His first taste of AHL coaching experience came in 2013-14 as an assistant coach with Hershey.

 The native of Scarborough, Ontario got his coaching start in the ECHL with the Fresno Falcons from 2005-2009.
 Working as the assistant coach, his team made the postseason in each of his first three seasons.
 He then moved on to become the head coach of the ECHL’s Las Vegas Wranglers from 2009-13.
 The Wranglers qualified for the postseason with Mougenel at the helm in each of his four seasons, highlighted by a run to the Finals in 2011-12.
 He was a head coach in the 2011 ECHL All Star game and was promoted to General Manager of Las Vegas during his final ECHL season.